Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Once these glands are damaged, the body gets confused and sweats in addition to producing saliva while eating.
 Unlike gustatory sweating, Frey’s syndrome acts up most with foods that create a strong salivary response, like citrus fruits.

-Frey syndrome may occur two weeks to tow years after surgery or damage due to the time it takes to regenerate the nerve fibers (16)
+Frey syndrome may occur two weeks to two years after surgery or damage due to the time it takes to regenerate the nerve fibers.
+(13)

-If this doesn’t ring a bell, but you sweat a lot while eating, then Diabetes might be worth investigating.
+If this doesn’t ring a bell, but you’re sweating a lot after eating, then diabetes might be worth investigating.

 Is Sweating After Eating a Sign of Diabetes?